FRC-Team-1405/2025Robot/Guides/DownloadMatchLogsForReplay.md

 Guide is WIP, has not been tested!

+TODO rework this guide and use the DataLog tool to download the wpilog file instead of sshing into the robot. reducing complexity of steps.

 This guide explains how to download `.wpilog` files from the robot after a competition match and load them into AdvantageScope for telemetry review and match replay.

 ## Prerequisites